You can request and pay for your certified copies online by clicking Vital Director!!

 A birth record must be 100 years of age before it is open for the general public to obtain certificates.
 If a birth certificate is needed for registering a child in school, you must obtain one from the State Vital Statistic’s office.
 This is mandated under West Virginia law.

-Note: If fathers’s name is not shown on birth certificate, he or his family cannot obtain a copy without a court order or court ordered paternity determination.
+Note: If father’s name is not shown on birth certificate, he or his family cannot obtain a copy without a court order or court ordered paternity determination.

 Fee for Certified Copy: $5.00

 This process is handled entirely by the West Virginia State Vital Statistic’s office.
 However, you can obtain a Paternity Affidavit at the County Clerk’s office or the Department of Health and Human Resources.
-For detailed information, contact the State Vital Statistic’s office.
+For detailed information, here is the link to the State Vital Statistic's Office.

 Correcting a Birth Certificate:

 All changes to birth records must be done through the State Vital Statistic’s office.
-Depending upon type of change as to what records or information is required.
-An pdf Affidavit to Correct a Birth Certificate (32 KB) must be completed for any type of change requested.
-You can obtain all the necessary information for making a change by to the State Vital Statistic’s office located on this page.
-A helpful guide to making changes to a birth records can be found here ( )
+Depending upon the type of change as to what records or information is required.
+Affidavit to Correct a Birth Certificate must be completed for any type of change requested.
+You can obtain all the necessary information for making a change by going to the State Vital Statistic’s Office website.